Python Coding Guidelines

 - Version-conditional logic: Only use

-for version checks.
-Do not useexcept ImportError
+sys.version_infofor version checks.
+Do not useexcept ImportError,sys.version, or similar.

 String Types